nus-cs2103-AY1617S1/addressbook-level4/docs/DeveloperGuide.md

 ###**Overview**

-_Unburden_ is an application which will help you to manage your tasks better. _Unburden_ provides a simple command line interface which does not require any form of clicking. _Unburden_ is written in Java.
+_Unburden_ is an application which will help users to manage their daily tasks better. _Unburden_ utilises a simple command line interface which allows users to keep track of their tasks without any form of clicking. _Unburden_ is written in Java.

 ###**Purpose**